ganhammar/OpenIddict.AmazonDynamoDB/README.md

     });
 ```

-Finally you need to ensure that tables and indexes has been added:
+Finally, you need to ensure that tables and indexes have been added:

 ```c#
 OpenIddictDynamoDbSetup.EnsureInitialized(serviceProvider);